ccmvumc/garjus/docs/analyses.md

 ## Running with dax

 To run an analysis in dax, you create an entry in the analyses form for the primary project.
 The records are autonumbered.
+When you're ready to let DAX run the analysis, set the status to QUEUED or Q.

 ## dashboard